 — the spirits’ areas of interest and influence in Nature, and in Modern/Ancient Hellenismos;

 — analyses of specific myths featuring Nymphs, and Satyrs;

 — the appearance of the spirits in ancient literature, and modern literature and cinema;

 — compare/contrast the Nymphai and Satyroi with their associated Deities.

 Multiple submissions by the same author are acceptable, and all contributors will retain original copyright to their work.
 Previously published material is also acceptable, provided the author retains the original copyright.
 All contributors must complete a permission to publish form prior to publication or their work will not be included in the anthology.

 Absolutely NO plagiarism.
 Any work that has been plagiarized will be excluded from the finished anthology.
 All work must be the original work of the author or include proper citations where necessary; the preferred citation styles for this anthology are MLA or APA.
 Please do not use auto-generated footnotes, if at all possible.
 The editor reserves the right to make minor changes to formatting, spelling, and grammar if necessary.
 The editor also reserves the right to request modifications of submissions or to reject submissions as necessary.

 Artwork must be at least 300dpi.
 Send all submissions in the body of the email or as .pdf, or .jpg, attachments.
 Please send all questions or submissions to the editor at HailOlympos@gmail.com with the subject “Devotional Submission.”

-All contributors will receive a .pdf for their personal use, and a coupon code which will allow them to purchase up to three (3) copies at cost.
+All contributors will receive a .pdf for their personal use, and may be able to purchase up to three (3) print copies at cost.
 No monetary compensation will be provided.
 Proceeds from all sales will be divided between charitable donations in honor of the Deities and production costs for future publications from Bibliotheca Alexandrina.